Force Gurkha

 mm deep, and a transfer case with low ratios.

-The Gurkha was popularly known as the "Desi G-Wagen," this vehicle has earned its nickname due to its resemblance to the Mercedes-Benz G-Class.
-According to the official website, it has "a timeless appeal drawn from the legendary Mercedes G-Wagen".
+The Gurkha is popularly known as the "Indian G-Wagon" due to its resemblance to the Mercedes-Benz G-Class.

-A Force Gurkha used by the Kerala Police Mobile Units for patrolling in hilly and difficult terrain areas.
+Force Motors has received an order of 2,978 units of the Gurkha from the Indian Defence Forces.
+These vehicles will be tailored to meet the diverse operational requirements of both the Indian Army and the Indian Air Force.

 History

 First series (2008–2013)

-The First series of Gurkha variants were fitted with a 2.6-litre, intercooled Mercedes-Benz OM616 diesel engine, which comes with a displacement capacity of 2596cc.
+The First series of Gurkha variants were fitted with a 2.6-litre, intercooled Mercedes-Benz OM616 diesel engine, which comes with a displacement capacity of 2,596cc.

 Second series (2013–2017)

-The second series of Gurkha variant was fitted with a 2.6-litre, intercooled diesel engine, which comes with a displacement capacity of 2596cc.
+The second series of Gurkha variant was fitted with a 2.6-litre, intercooled diesel engine, which comes with a displacement capacity of 2,596cc.
 It was compliant with Bharat Stage III (BS3) emission standards and incorporated with a turbocharger.
-It enables the engine to churn out a maximum power of 80.4bhp at 3200rpm in combination with a peak torque output of 230Nm between 1800 and 2000rpm.
+It enables the engine to producing a maximum of 81 hp at 3,200rpm in combination with a peak torque output of 230 Nm between 1,800 and 2,000rpm.
 It is integrated with four cylinders and sixteen valves using a double overhead camshaft-based valve configuration.
-This power plant is integrated with a direct injection fuel supply system that helps in delivering 15 Kmpl approximately on the highways and about 10.5 Kmpl in the city traffic conditions.
-This diesel motor is skillfully coupled with a five-speed manual transmission gearbox, which helps it in attaining a top speed in the range of 130 to 140 km/h.
-At the same time, it can cross the speed barrier of 100 km/h in close to 17 seconds from a standstill.
+This power plant is integrated with a direct injection fuel supply system that helps in delivering 15 km/L approximately on the highways and about 10.5 km/L in the city traffic conditions.
+This diesel motor is skillfully coupled with a five-speed manual transmission gearbox, which helps it in attaining a top speed in the range of 130-140 km/h.
+At the same time, it can accelerate to 100 km/h in about 17 seconds from a standstill.